Published on | by38

 9 Most Comfortable Slippers: Best Slippers for Women

-Whether you wear them with your robe in the morning, as a respite for tired feet in the evening, or all day around the house, chances are a pair of slippers is part of your footwear wardrobe.
+Whether you wear them with your robe in the morning, as a respite for tired feet in the evening, or all day around the house, chances are a pair of comfortable slippers is part of your footwear wardrobe.
 As with any other shoes that see daily wear, it’s worth finding ones that have features that make them comfortable and good for your feet.
 We set out to find a selection of the best slippers for women that offer good support, warmth and versatility.
 We’re huge fans of comfortable slippers and know from personal experience how great some of these brands feel.
 Most feature indoor/outdoor soles and are great for year-round wear, so they get extra points for versatility.
 Check out our picks of the best slippers for women and leave a comment if you have a favorite style of comfortable slippers – we love hearing from readers!
 Also, see our recent article about comfortable, supportive house shoes for even more ideas.

 Best slippers for women – closed-back: The Giesswein Vent Lodge slipper is an “orthopedic experience extraordinaire,” as described by a happy Zappos customer.
 A natural boiled wool upper keeps toes comfortably warm in winter but is breathable so you don’t have to worry about overheating, even in warmer weather.